 4. Watch Where You Shovel

 If your area gets heavy snow, shoveling that snow is a regular part of your routine.
 Did you know that shoveling snow from salted areas onto your lawn can cause damage to your grass, though?
-If it’s necessary for your driveway and walkways and you can’t avoid getting it on your grass, consider using calcium chloride–based mixtures versus sodium chloride–based ones.
+If it’s necessary for your driveway and walkways and you can’t avoid getting it on your grass, one of the best winter lawn care tips to consider is using calcium chloride–based mixtures versus sodium chloride–based ones.

 5. Avoid Excessive Traffic